Forest Inventory and Industry Reports

-Information on current conditions and trends in forest resources and the forest products industry in Wisconsin.
-These reports are produced annually by the Wisconsin Department of Natural Resources Division of Forestry, Utilization and Marketing Program and with the U.S.D.A.
+This page contains information on current conditions and trends in the forest products industry and in the forest resources of Wisconsin.
+These reports are produced annually or periodically by the Wisconsin Department of Natural Resources Division of Forestry, Forest Products Services Program.
+Some reports are developed through the use of data from or in collaboration with the U.S.D.A.
 Forest Service.

 - American Beech